daigotanaka/daigotanaka.github.io/parenting-challenge-in-post-uncanny-valley-era.md

 It was a picture of a girl in a white shirt with a stripe tie.
 Her name is Saya.
 She looked like an ordinal highschool girl, except that she was modeled with Maya, a 3D computer graphics modeling software.
+At a glance, I thought it was hard to tell that she was a computer graphics person, so I had expected Yvonne to ask me "Who's that?"
+And she did.

 Modeling a realistic person like Saya takes hours of work by a skilled computer artist.
 It would still look unnatural she moves.
 But I have a feeling that the